|Home About Us Leadership Vestry|

 In my professional career, I currently serve as a Senior Technical Manager and Lead Engineer in support of a team of 50 engineers.
 I believe that my job experience allows me to effectively multi-task, manage multiple projects and work well in a team-oriented environment.

-I am deeply honored elected to the Vestry.
+I am deeply honored to be nominated for Vestry.
 I believe this is a natural progression in my Christian growth and I want to help the St. Davidís community through my leadership and service.
+Thank you for your consideration.

 I am Janie Jones, and I am honored to be nominated to serve on St. Davidís vestry.
 My husband Conrad and I have been married for 34 years and have two sons (Cort, 30 and Patrick, 27).
 Weíve lived in Ashburn Village since moving here in early 1999.
 In our search for a new church home, God led us to St. Davidís later that summer.
 Iíve shared with many of you the story of how we were led to find St. Davidís, and there is no doubt it was Godís plan for us to be here.